tsarnet/rust-sdk/README.md

     // Access user info directly from the client

     println!("User ID: {}", client.subscription.user.id);

+    // All subscriptions have "tiers" which can be set through key options.
+Default tier is 0.

+    if client.subscription.tier >= 3 {
+      println!("Woah you're special.");
+    }

     // Perform a heart-beat check to validate that the user session is still valid if client.validate().is_err() {